supaizjy0321/Cybersecurity-and-data-privacy---Spring-2025/FinalAssignment.md

  - Unprotected admin functionality with unpredictable URL -> some JavaScript disclosesthe URL of the admin panel
  - User role controlled by request parameter -> check admin in cookie
  - User ID controlled by request parameter -> just change id parameter to carlos
+ - User ID controlled by request parameter, with unpredictable user IDs -> change User ID
+ - User ID controlled by request parameter with data leakage in redirect -> sensitive information is leaked in the body of a redirect response
+ -

 ### Topic OS command injection <a name="oscommandinjection"></a>
  - OS command injection, simple case -> use burp to check product stock